manjunath3divakar/arm-systemready/docs/network_boot_guide.md

 4. On the next boot, the U-Boot processes `BootNext`, performs the HTTP(S) download of the remote image, and boots into the minimal ACS HTTPS Boot image provided by that URL.

-5. The minimal image runs its init script, collects Linux logs (`lsblk.txt`, `blkid.txt`, `dmesg.txt`), writes them to the ACS results directory, and reboots back into the main ACS SystemReady-DT image.
+5. The network boot image runs its init script, collects Linux logs (`lsblk.txt`, `blkid.txt`, `dmesg.txt`), writes them to the ACS results directory, and reboots back into the main ACS SystemReady-DT image.

 6. On the subsequent ACS Linux boot, `init.sh` detects that a network boot sequence ran and calls `acs_network_boot_parser.sh`, which checks that the logs are present, writes `Network_Boot_Result: PASSED/FAILED`, skips ACS tests, and exits to the Linux prompt.